 You must apply before the project is started as the Trust does not make retrospective grants.
 Applications should be made as early as possible to allow the circumstances of your application to be fully established.

 The Trust gives consideration to applications on a quarterly basis, March, June, September and November.
-Deadlines for receiving grant applications for 2019 are:- 18th February, 27th May, 26th August and 11th November.
+Deadlines for receiving grant applications are on the ‘Make an Application’ page.
 However, the Town LA Schools should make annual applications only which will be considered at the June meeting.
 Applications from counselling and care organisations should be made to the March meeting.